DriveVA: Video Action Models are Zero-Shot Drivers: Experiments

 \subsection{Quantitative Comparison Results}

-\textbf{Comparison Results on NAVSIM v1.} As shown in Table \ref{tab:navsim1}, we evaluate our \ourmethod on the NAVSIM dataset using closed-loop metrics.
-As for the average PDMS metric, our method not only surpasses previous traditional end-to-end methods like DiffusionDrive~\cite{liao2025diffusiondrive}, but also outperforms recent world model-based methods, including latent-dynamics approaches such as LAW~\cite{li2024enhancing} and visually predictive models that explicitly forecast future observations for decision making, e.g., Epona~\cite{zhang2025epona}, PWM~\cite{zhao2025forecasting} and DriveVLA-W0~\cite{li2025drivevlaw0}, etc. Notably, compared to some recent methods such as WoTE \cite{li2025end_wote} using multi-modal information as inputs, our method only leverages front-view camera images, but still achieves a better score for closed-loop autonomous driving.
+\textbf{Comparison Results on NAVSIM v1.} As shown in Table \ref{tab:navsim1}, we evaluate our \ourmethod on the NAVSIM dataset using PDM-based metrics.
+As for the average PDMS metric, our method not only surpasses previous traditional end-to-end methods like DiffusionDrive~\cite{liao2025diffusiondrive}, but also outperforms recent world model-based methods, including latent-dynamics approaches such as LAW~\cite{li2024enhancing} and visually predictive models that explicitly forecast future observations for decision making, e.g., Epona~\cite{zhang2025epona}, PWM~\cite{zhao2025forecasting} and DriveVLA-W0~\cite{li2025drivevlaw0}, etc. Notably, compared to some recent methods such as WoTE \cite{li2025end_wote} using multi-modal information as inputs, our method uses only front-view camera images, but still achieves a better score on the PDM-based planning benchmark.
 We attribute these gains primarily to our unified video-action formulation, which jointly models future video imagination and ego trajectory prediction within a shared generative process, leading to better alignment between what the model imagines and how it plans.